pymae/pymae.github.io/index.md

 8. Creating a GUI to convert units with tkinter and pint
 9. Making pdf reports of Python code with Pweave

-You can find the completed programs and a very helpful 595 page NSA Python tutorial [at this GitHub page](https://github.com/alexkenan/pymae).
+You can find the completed programs and a very helpful 595 page NSA Python tutorial [at the book's GitHub page here](https://github.com/alexkenan/pymae).

 ## Where to buy this book